deciduously/drat/README.md

 As much as I want to do this with ReasonReact, FORCE yourself do do it with the JS ecosystem.

+Copy your code somewhere else and then build up your react app without Create React App!

 Kind of like Outlook flags - they can recur with granular options, but they can also hold data about the activity.

 * One off single tasks - just a checkbox